-During 2022, our Nomination and Corporate Governance Committee was composed of Mr. R. Lawrence Van Horn (Chair), Ms. Teresa F. Sparks, and Dr. Robert J. Kammer until his resignation from the Board in March 2022.
-Our Board has affirmatively determined that each member who serves on the Nomination and Corporate Governance Committee is independent under applicable Nasdaq Marketplace Rules and statisfies all other qualifications under Nasdaq Marketplace Rules and the applicable rules of the SEC.
-The Nomination and Corporate Governance Committee held four meetings in 2022.
+During 2023, our Nomination and Corporate Governance Committee was composed of Teresa F. Sparks and R. Lawrence Van Horn (Chair), until his resignation from the Board in November 2023.
+Martin A. Makary and Perry J. Sternberg joined the committee upon Mr. Van Horn's resignation.
+Our Board has affirmatively determined that each member who serves on the Nomination and Corporate Governance Committee is independent under applicable Nasdaq Marketplace Rules and satisfies all other qualifications under Nasdaq Marketplace Rules and the applicable rules of the SEC.
+The Nomination and Corporate Governance Committee held four meetings in 2023.